zeonchew0324/TikTokJam-2025/README.md

 ## AI embeddings categorization

-The videos are converted into 2048-dimension embedding vectors, and K-means clustering algorithm is employed using FAISS to find each centroid for each category.
+The videos are converted into 2048-dimension embedding vectors through [TwelveLabs](https://www.twelvelabs.io/) API , and K-means clustering algorithm is employed using [FAISS](https://ai.meta.com/tools/faiss/) to find each centroid for each category.

 Each video is classified into 3 categories represented by category centroids, weighted by cosine similarity to give an unbiased and automated categorization workflow.

+The Principal Component Analysis (PCA) of the vectors is done using [Scikit-Learn](https://scikit-learn.org/stable/index.html).

+The frontend 3D plot for the embeddings and centroids vectors is visualized with [Three.js](https://threejs.org/)